There are two things that get me through my day. My prayer journal and daily planner. I seriously don’t know how I’d get through life without them.

 But what about throughout the day?
 Do you run around like a crazy person then crawl into bed at night realizing that you never connected with God?

 For your convenience, this post may contain affiliate links.
+This means that if you make a purchase after clicking on one of the links below, though your cost does not change, I may receive a small commission.
 For more information, see our disclaimer and privacy page.

 Your life is meant to be lived with Him in it.